chenyun122/QRCodeScan/README.md

 </p>

 ## Usage
 Copy the source code in the **/QRCodeScan** folder into your project, then use it like `UIViewController`.
-Check detail in Demo project.
+Please check details in Demo project.

 ## Customization
 The scan time interval, continuous scanning, scan window corner color and its frame could be customed.